StrangeBeeCorp/docs/docs/flow/operations/logging.md

 Collect a wider window than you think you need, at least 2 hours before the incident, because Temporal workflows can have long delays between task scheduling and execution.
 The log window is configurable through `DIAGNOSE_LOG_HOURS`.

-To add a support ticket for context, and attach the support bundle to every support ticket:
+Run interactively without variables, the script prompts for a ticket id, a description, and reproduction steps.
+Set the variables on the command line to skip the prompts, and attach the support bundle to every support ticket:

 ```bash
 DIAGNOSE_TICKET=SUP-XXXX \